 #4: Send Your Hardship Page to Rich People

+There are people who give away money for free online.
 If you want to share your post with rich people then you could get a list of some of the richest people in the world from three great philanthropy sites, (1) The Forbes Philanthropy List, (2) The Business Week Rich list, and (3) The Giving Pledge.
 All these lists combined will give you over one hundred of the richest philanthropists in the world.
 If you can take your research one step further and get the email details of the charitable foundation that they run you could send them a link to your hardship page.